 December 22, 1998

-Michael Bastian, Centenary College Head Coach, was named the Racers first full-time heads coach.
+Michael Bastian, Centenary College Head Coach, was named the Racers first full-time head coach.

 2001-2003 HISTORICAL TIMELINE